How to Write a Cover Letter That Actually Gets Read

 Tailoring Without Rewriting

-You don't need a completely different cover letter for every job.
-You need a strong base and a few swappable lines.
-The hook and the closing paragraph usually stay the same.
-What changes is the second sentence of paragraph one (the company-specific bit) and one or two details in paragraph two.
+Here's the thing: you don't need a completely different letter for every job.
+You need one strong base and a few swappable lines.
+The hook and close usually stay the same.
+What changes is the company-specific bit in paragraph one and a detail or two in paragraph two.

-That 20% of customisation does most of the work.
-Read the job description.
-Find two or three phrases that keep appearing.
-Work them in naturally.
-Don't stuff them.
+That 20% of customization does most of the work.
+Read the job description, find two or three phrases that keep coming up, work them in naturally.
+Don't stuff them: a recruiter who's read 40 applications that day will spot keyword stuffing instantly.

 One More Thing

 Read it out loud before you send it.
-Seriously.
+Actually, out loud, not just in your head.
 If you stumble over a sentence, cut it or rewrite it.
 If it sounds like a press release, start again.
-Your cover letter should sound like a confident, specific person.
-Not a document.
+Your cover letter should sound like a confident, specific person wrote it at a desk, not like it was assembled from a template.

 The best cover letters don't try to cover everything.
 They say one thing clearly and make the reader want to find out more.
 That's the whole job.